varnerlab/CHEME-5800-Lectures-Fall-2025/lectures/week-15/L15c/html/CHEME-5800-L15c-Lecture-HopfieldNetworks-Fall-2025.md

 > In practice, modern Hopfield networks converge quickly: in the best case, convergence occurs in 1–5 iterations.
 However, in the worst case, it may take 100–200 iterations, especially if the initial state is far from any stored memory or if the memories are highly correlated.
 >
 > **Factors Affecting Convergence**:
-> - **Inverse temperature β**: Higher β leads to faster convergence but may reduce the basin of attraction
+> - **Inverse temperature β**: Higher β leads to faster convergence but may reduce the basin of attraction, i.e., the range of initial states that converge to a given memory
-> - **Memory separation**: Well-separated memories in the feature space converge faster
+> - **Memory separation**: Well-separated memories in the feature space converge faster, i.e, they are easier to distinguish
 > - **Initialization quality**: Starting closer to any stored pattern leads to faster convergence

 The exponential convergence rate, combined with increased storage capacity and continuous memory representations, makes modern Hopfield networks significantly more practical than classical variants for real-world applications, especially in high-dimensional continuous data scenarios.